 We are looking for short fiction and creative nonfiction that is brave.
 Bravery to us is

-The Discoursing Diaspora writing and arts project strives to provide a portal for writing which engages with the diasporic experience and that highlights the struggles, challenges and rewards of displacement.
+The Discoursing Diaspora writing and arts project strives to provide a portal for writing that engages with the diasporic experience and which highlights the struggles, challenges and rewards of displacement.
 We wish to support writers and artists resisting exclusion by the dominant discourse by providing a space for their narrative and a platform for works addressing issues of social justice.

-Read the submission guidelines for Discoursing Diaspora here.
+Read the full submission guidelines for Discoursing Diaspora here.

-Read the submission guidelines for Clozapine Clinic here.
+Read the full submission guidelines for Clozapine Clinic here.